-In this thrilling sequel to the previous post about trying to block Youtube ads on a TCL Roku TV, I purchased, and subsequently returned, a very cheap Hisense Android TV.
-The main reason for this was the existence of the Smart Youtube TV app, which blocks ads.
+As a sequel to the previous post about trying to block Youtube ads on a TCL Roku TV, I purchased (and almost immediately returned) a very cheap Hisense Android TV.
+The main reason for this purchase was the existence of the Smart Youtube TV app, which blocks ads.

-Immediately, out of the box, the first problem we noticed was that the UI looked and ran like complete garbage.
-Visually, the screen was dominated by grids of thumbnails from various services I don't even use (effectively, ads), animations were super sluggish and jerky, and there was a lot of delay between pressing a button on the remote and something happening on the screen.
+Immediately, out of the box, the first problem I noticed was that the UI looked and ran like complete garbage.
+Visually, the screen was dominated by grids of thumbnails from various services I don't even use (so, ads), animations were super sluggish and jerky, and there was a very noticeable delay between pressing a button on the remote and something happening on the screen.

 Another thing that was immediately apparent was that everything was blurry.
-I came to find out that Android TV apparently renders all of the UI in 1080p by default, even on 4K TVs.
+It turns out that Android TV apparently renders all of the UI in 1080p by default, even on 4K TVs.

 wm size 3840x2160 wm density <300-600>